 Done well, email newsletters are a powerful way to market your business to both existing customers and prospects.

-So how do you create great email newsletters and ensure maximum exposure?
+So how do you create great an effective email newsletter and ensure maximum exposure for your business?

 Let's walk through how we create our monthly email newsletter.

 The monthly Bam Digital newsletter is an effective tool we use to market ourselves, and we regularly receive great feedback about it.
 In this article, I'll walk through what we think about, and how we constantly review the results.